CatoAntonsen/MMM-Ruter/README.md

 ---|---|---
 stopId | Id of stop
 platformFilter | The names of the platforms you want to see timeToThere | How long time in minutes does it take for you to get to this stop?
-It's no point showing journeys that go in 1 minute if it takes you 5 minutes to get there...
+It's no point showing journeys that till go in 1 minute if it takes you 5 minutes to get there...

 Example:
 ```
+stops: [
 	{
 		stopId: "3010972",
-	platform: [ "1", "2"],
+		platforms: [ "1", "2" ],
+		timeToThere: 0
+	},
+	{
+		stopId: "3010910",
-	timeToThere: 5
+		timeToThere: 15
-}
+	},
+]

 ```
 ## Translations